 Precious Metals CGT / Capital Gains Tax for UK Customers

-British legal tender coins minted in 1837 or later years have unique appeal to the knowledgeable investor- they are exempt from Capital Gains Tax (CGT) .
+British legal tender coins minted in 1837 or later years have a unique appeal to the knowledgeable investor- they are exempt from Capital Gains Tax (CGT).

 Extract from HMRC Capital Gains Tax Advice on Currency